aklivity/zilla-docs/src/concepts/bindings.md

 Each configured [`binding`](../reference/config/overview.md#bindings) represents a step in the pipeline as data streams are decoded, translated or encoded according to a specific protocol `type`.
 Bindings are organized by behavioral type, supporting either encoding and decoding for a specific protocol or translation between protocols.

+## The zilla.yaml Config

+The `zilla.yaml` config is declaratively configured to clearly define API mappings and endpoints that Zilla implements.

 ```yaml
 ---
 name: zilla-namespace